-- Required courses outside HKBU in two regions
+Required experiential learning experience outside HKBU in two regions;

-- A global work placement in China or other Asian cities
+A global work placement in China or other Asian cities; and

 This programme prepares students to engage in exciting global development dynamics in Hong Kong, China and beyond.
 Graduates may pursue careers in international business, foreign services, sustainable development, journalism and education.
 Within these areas, graduates may pursue opportunities in management, public relations, marketing, research and training with large and small employers including international organisations, government, commercial and community- based organisations.